croviatrust/crovia-core-engine/docs/CROVIA_FAISS_DEMO.md

 This is the single JSON you can hand to:

-- auditors,
+- auditors
-- regulators,
+- regulators
-- internal risk teams,
+- internal risk teams

 together with the scripts, so they can tell you if the evidence is honest.